-Even if done locally, with an ‘NOC’, the means of transferring employers under the kafala , in reality it’s selling their worker to another employer, she feels.
+Even if done locally, with an ‘NOC’, the means of transferring employers under the kafala, in reality , is selling their worker to another employer, she feels.

 As for workers who wish to legally transfer their visa, Abunda suggests they go through the original agency, and they redeploy at no cost, in the case of Filipino workers and accredited agencies.

 The employer, however, will have to pay full fees for workers being deployed, even as the recruitment agent makes a double profit.
 This is a pitfall in the regulations of the receiving countries that adds tension to the employer-employee dynamic.